Mick756/PartlyFancy/README.md

-# PartlyFancy
+# FullyFancy

-A plugin to solve all your cosmetic needs.
-(In progress)
+A plugin to solve all your cosmetic needs. (but better)